Robert430404/php-vegas-talk-examples-rest-api/README.md

 to see the enabled modules for lumen.

-If you want to look over the middle ware, you can look in
+If you want to look over the middleware provider, you can look in

 	/app/Providers/AuthServiceProvider.php

-and see how I implemented the authentication layer.
+and see how I implemented the authentication.

 I use an artisan command in order to generate admin users, and there API keys.
-You can see my logic for the user creation here
+You can see my logic for the user creation here.

 	/app/Console/Commands/MakeAdmin.php

-I bound all of the routes using namespacing for the API, you can look through the route definitions here
+I bound all of the routes using namespacing for the API, you can look through the route definitions here.

 	/routes/web.php

-you'll notice that the URI stays the same through out the routes, but the protocol changes based upon request type.
+You'll notice that the URI stays the same through out the routes, but the protocol changes based upon request type.
 If you look in the corresponding controllers, you can see the different logic that applies to each HTTP method.

 The controllers are located here